Updated: 1 day ago

 It goes without saying, the bathroom attendant is not culturally exclusive to Europe.
 Across the globe, bathroom attendants, usually nice ladies who look like your mom or grandma, sit in a little plastic chair by the door with a variety of purposes.
 In clubs or bars you might find a bathroom attendant offering perfumes, tampons, even candies - although I'm not sure who would want candy from a bathroom.

-In island nations or grubbier, poorer locales the bathroom attendant serves as a reminder that the bathroom doesn't clean itself, and a small tip would be appreciated.
-Even in the more advanced societies you'll find these women posted to their sentry boxes for the simple exchange of coin for potty privileges.
+The bathroom attendant serves as a reminder that the bathroom doesn't clean itself, and a small tip would be appreciated.
+You'll find these women posted to their sentry boxes for the simple exchange of coin for potty privileges.

 Any small pocket change will do in these scenarios, however sometimes there is a sign providing you with the cost of your bathroom visit.
 This is all well and good, and perfectly acceptable to keep the bathrooms running efficiently and economy churning.
 Unless you're an eight year old sent to the bathroom by herself.